icekang/vending-machine/README.md

 # state logic
 I wrote all states and the next states table in the in.txt (stageLogic.txt is a scrap paper with incorrect spelling "stage" in the name)
-BTW, this yields the logical term via espresso to do that
+BTW, this yields the logical term via espresso.
+To do that
   1. open cmd
   2. cd path/to/project
   3. espresso -o eqntott in.txt